dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-07-06-swing_states.md

 [Google Collaboratory](https://colab.research.google.com/) is a space for you to host and run Jupyter notebooks in the cloud.
 If you have a Google account (like most of us do) it is free to use and you'll be up and running in seconds.
 Gone are the days of installing Anaconda, configuring Jupyter, forgetting your password, looking up how to reset the password, installing packages, and having your session die when you accidentally close your laptop.
 What's especially exciting is that these notebooks are hosted and run in their own cloud-based runtime, and you can even use a GPU backend for training neural nets, for example.

 Obviously having some control over your runtime is necessary for many applications, but for the most common (e.g. quick and dirty exploratory analysis, testing a code chunk, doing a coding challenge, etc.) I find it easier to have that abstracted away.
 Indeed, the easier it is to get up and running the more likely I am to start a new project.
 Reducing the barrier to entry for data science projects like this might have profound impacts on the global propensity to do good data science.
 In a less idealistic and more realistic sense, this is a really cool tool I think everybody should have in their toolbox, and when time is of the essence (like it is during an election cycle) it might just be the best tool for the job.

+You can also share your work so it can be peer reviewed (reminder to check out [my notebook](https://colab.research.google.com/drive/1sJ0u1JwRWlSUiaww2BMiDCumfnR6YjZt)), and extend each another's work with the click of a button.
+I understand that this is what GitHub promises, but I have found that while GitHub is good for Data Science workflows, it is not great for quick and dirty analyses that might become irrelevant during the next election cycle.
+Let's face it: we don't *always* need to spin up a Conda environment, run through the rigamarole of pull requests, and dammit if we didn't forget to pull the master before creating the branch we just spent days on and now there are conflicts.

+I know this might get me crucified by the version control evangelists, and it's absolutely possible I'm wrong, but if we as a (Python) data science community have sort of come to a consensus on Jupyter as the almighty IDE then it's high time we started taking full advantage of it by using a platform built specifically for notebooks.